Preparation

 Numeracy skills are improved through using and practising your maths skills to solve everyday maths problems.
 To improve your numeracy skills, practise doing a range of calculations with money, percentages, rates and ratios; doing some measurement-based calculations around area and volume; and reading and interpreting data and statistics, including when represented in graphs and charts.

 An onscreen calculator is provided in the numeracy assessment, so practise making calculations using a basic scientific calculator at home.
-Look at marketing brochures you may receive in the mail and perform calculations based on the offers they make.
+Look at retail brochures you may receive in the mail and perform calculations based on the offers they make.

-• Abstract reasoning is used to measure the ability to think clearly, solve problems and quickly identify patterns and logical rules based on abstract visual cues rather than numbers and words.
+Abstract reasoning is used to measure the ability to think clearly, solve problems and quickly identify patterns and logical rules based on abstract visual cues rather than numbers and words.
 It involves recognising the rule or rules that govern the progression of a pattern from one diagram to another in a series, or to identify the part that is missing from a diagram.

-Test-taking strategy
+Exam strategy

 The majority of the questions in the Victoria Police entrance examination are in multiple-choice format, except for the:

-• oral skills assessment
+• report writing assessment

 Watch the time and plan your assessment carefully.
 Do not spend too much time on any one question and move steadily through the test.
 Answer to the best of your ability and return to any of the more challenging questions if you have time at the end of the test.
 Points are not deducted for incorrect answers.